RTFM-blackrobe/ARDghost/README.md

 10: reboot the f**** machine
 ________________________________________________________

-you're done!
+this is the second update to this repository. keep pseudopolititians, miners, and extorsionists out of your shit!!! you're done!

 the script will load as a startup item on boot. if you want to disable it